toralf/torutils/README.md

 4. ignore the connection attempt if the source is in the ipset `tor_manual[6]_<Tor port>` (this ipset needs to be filled manually)
 5. accept the connection attempt to the Tor port

-¹ For IPv4 "source" means a single ip address, for IPv6 a /72 CIDR block is considered to belong to the same system (== /56 hostmask), To handle hosters providing an IPv6 /64 block for each single system, please take a look [here](./ipv6-rules.sh#L133) e.g. create a cronjob and run it every 5 min
+¹ For IPv4 "source" means a single ip address, for IPv6 a /72 CIDR block is considered to belong to the same system (== /56 hostmask).
+To handle hosters providing an IPv6 /64 block for a system, please take a look [here](./ipv6-rules.sh#L133), create a cronjob and run it, e.g. every 5 min

 ² the value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)